wp-blocks/make-pot/README.md

 - `--allowedFormats`: The allowed formats of the translation file (e.g. `js` or `tsx`).
 - `--purge`: if enabled, removes the existing translation file.
 Otherwise, the old translation file will be merged with the new.
 - `--prettyPrint`: Pretty prints the translation file.
+- `--stripUnused`: strips unused translations from the translation file (default: true).
 - `--debug`: Enables debug mode.

 ## How to Generate Json translations